outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

 In order not to set up a new SSH environment within containers, we can [forward SSH agent on host to container](https://docs.docker.com/desktop/networking/#ssh-agent-forwarding).

 For [Docker Desktop](https://docs.docker.com/desktop/) on macOS and Linux.
-If this does not work on macOS, check the workaround at [/run/host-services/ssh-auth.sock doesn't work](https://github.com/docker/for-mac/issues/6541) and also see [macOS SSH agent forwarding not working any longer](https://github.com/docker/for-mac/issues/7204).
+If this does not work on macOS, see the workaround at [macOS SSH agent forwarding not working any longer](https://github.com/docker/for-mac/issues/7204).

 ```bash
 ~ $ docker run --rm -it -u root \